21 May How Do I Become a Private Investigator

 I certainly don’t want to discourage someone who has done a little homework about the profession and genuinely feels they might have the capabilities of becoming a good private investigator.
-When I get a call from someone like this, I’m quite happy to chat to them about investigation work and give them some insights.
+When I get a call from someone like this, I’m quite happy to chat with them about investigation work and give them some insights.

 On the other hand, I also wonder whether the caller has just watched a Magnum PI re-run on TV or read a spy thriller.
-Then, on impulse they decide to call a PI to find out more because it all looks and sounds really exciting.
+Then, on impulse, they decide to call a PI to find out more because it all looks and sounds really exciting.
 Usually, for this type of caller, it’s turns out to be just a waste of my time.

 The excitement factor